SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

     Impact: Streaming continuity is improved with lesser impact to continuity/quality of service by prioritizing full frames during reactive events and in challenging networks.
-   REQ-MEDIA-KEYFRAME is an enhanced requirement that requires e2e application layer signaling (out of scope here) to identify of frame boundaries and may not be suitable in cases which are sensitive to traffic analysis (see REQ-SIGNALING-AVOIDANCE and {{RFC9049}}).

-6. In loss-prone networks or during Reactive Management events, if all packets of an application flow (UDP 4-tuple) such as live broadcast or on-demand video streaming are treated the same, it limits the ability to maximize network utilization and use the transiently available bandwidth.
+4. In loss-prone networks or during Reactive Management events, if all packets of an application flow (UDP 4-tuple) such as live broadcast or on-demand video streaming are treated the same, it limits the ability to maximize network utilization and use the transiently available bandwidth.
 Dropping or delaying of (media) packets randomly is likely to lower network utilization